mckinsey/causalnex/README.md

 ## We're hiring!

 Do you want to be part of the team that builds CausalNex and [other great products](https://www.mckinsey.com/capabilities/quantumblack/labs) at QuantumBlack?
-If so, you're in luck!
-QuantumBlack is currently hiring Machine Learning Engineers who love using data to drive their decisions.
 Take a look at [our open positions](https://www.mckinsey.com/capabilities/quantumblack/careers-and-community) and see if you're a fit.